 Our class action attorneys prosecute class and collective actions on behalf of employees, consumers, investors, and other individuals against defendants ranging from small local businesses to Fortune 500 companies.
-The team includes Washington attorneys Beth Terrell, Toby Marshall, Jennifer Rust Murray, Mary Reiten, Marc Cote, Erika Nusser, and Sam Strauss.
+The team includes Washington attorneys Beth Terrell, Toby Marshall, Jennifer Rust Murray, Mary Reiten, Marc Cote, and Erika Nusser.
 Ms. Terrell and Ms. Murray are also licensed in California and Oregon, respectively, and all of the attorneys work with co-counsel across the country to vindicate their clients’ rights.

 Our attorneys bring years of experience prosecuting wage and hour class actions and collective actions and have a proven track record of vindicating employees’ rights through the class and collective action process.
 Employment cases can be complex and you need attorneys with experience and knowledge of the law.
 Ms. Terrell, Mr. Marshall and Ms. Murray have been extraordinarily successful not only in certifying wage and hour class actions and collective actions but also seeing them through settlement, trial, and appeal.